 First you need to get an entry form.
-Many clubs now accept entries online.
-Some others you will need to fill in a form and post it.
-In all cases forms and event details will be available on the organising club's website.
+Some clubs have moved with the times and entries are available on-line, with others you will need to fill in a form.
+In most cases forms can be downloaded from the organising club's website.

-The HSA has a list of all invited events and an map showing where some of the most popular courses are on the website.
+The HSA has a list of all invited events and an interactive map showing where some of the most popular courses are.
 There are a number of things to watch out for when completing forms or on-line registrations.
 All events have opening and closing dates for entries, although as some of the most popular events are over subscribed you are not guaranteed an entry.
-It is good advice to enter as early possible as many clubs have a first come first served policy.
+It is good advice to send off entry forms as early possible as most clubs have a first come first served policy.